In this blog, we are going to set up and configure the Prometheus Operator.

 Prometheus Operator Setup – Helm

-The Helm chart will deploy all the Prometheus Operator components such as Custom Resource Definitions as well as the Deployments.
+The Helm chart will deploy all the Prometheus Operator components, such as Custom Resource Definitions and Deployments.

 Prerequisites